WinnieJiangHW/Carry-lookahead_RNN/README.md

 - **PennTreebank**: char-level language model
 - **text8**: char-level language model

-> The default model in poly_music and char_cnn is TCN-VRN (model proposed in the paper), and other comparison models are respectively placed in [Test_results](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Test_results) directory.
+> The default model in poly_music and char_cnn is CL-RNN (model proposed in the paper), and other comparison models are respectively placed in [Test_results](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Test_results) directory.

 There are also **experiment results** and **pre-trained models** placed in [Test_results](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Test_results) directory.